Timetable and FAQs

 What is 'Brass In Concert'?

 In addition to the Sovereign & Imperial bands all BBSS delegates will be assigned to one of three ‘Brass in Concert’ bands.
 These three bands will spend three rehearsals working with student conductors (and staff mentors) on a 20 minute programme of entertaining concert music to be performed in Thursday evening’s BBSS Brass in Concert Championship – a light hearted and entertaining contest judged by the music staff!
-Those interested in conducting one of these bands should make themselves known to Contest Controller Owen Farr early in the week.
-All potential conductors are welcome to bring their own music with them.

 Will I get the opportunity to play in smaller ensembles?